oOthkOo/supervizer/README.md

     load               load from a process configuration json file save               save to a process configuration json file add                add a node process
-    remove             delete a node process
+    remove             remove a node process
     start              start a new node process
     startAll           start all node process
     stop               stop a node process